top of page

 Eligible Applicant Information

 Eligibility for home energy assistance is based on several factors, including but not limited to household size and combined gross annual income of household members.
-Household income cannot exceed 60% of Massachusetts’ estimated State Median Income (for example in 2023, $55,461 for a family of 2 and $81,561 for a family of 4).
-To learn if you are eligible, apply here.
+Household income cannot exceed 60% of Massachusetts’ estimated State Median Income - to view the full Income Eligibility and Benefit Levels, click here.

 1 Person Household